liyue1163/searchAlgo/README.md

 # searchAlgo
-BFS, DFS, A*Search, heuristic of cost function
+BFS, DFS, A*Search, heuristic of cost function in Pacman game.